datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >*Lesson 3.4 - Vectorization with NumPy arrays
 >  *A learning objective: Integrate numpy properties of pandas to improve further speed improvement on applying functions to Pandas series (or whole DataFrames) using the numpy library

->Chapter 4 - Perform data manipulation for different groups using the groupby function
+>- Chapter 4 - Perform data manipulation for different groups using the groupby function
 >  *Lesson 4.1 - Aggregation using groupby
 >    * A learning objective: Group data according to specific attributes or     characteristics and compute a summary statistic (or statistics) for each group efficiently (e.g. counts/sum/mean)
 >  *Lesson 4.2 - Data transformation using groupby